sourceoptics/source_optics/INSTALL.md

 is not held within the database.
 As previously mentioned, if you rewrite this key, you will need to set up new credentials in the admin system.

+The database uses BRIN indexes (these are set up for automatically) for statistics lookups.
+Running scan with "-F" (force mode, not the default) will repeatedly delete and re-add certain objects in the database.
+Running "vacuum full analyze" within psql may improve performance if run periodically - this is most applicable for repos with exceptionally large numbers of contributors.
+To keep things simple, do not put "scan -F" on cron, and only run it in force mode when needed.
+Running a normal scan (without "-F") on cron is perfectly fine and expected.

 There are no other significant maintaince tasks to be aware of at this time.

 Security Concerns